abilian/abilian-cloud-controller/README.md

 Lots of things:

-- Pass parameters to ncc create (like: admin email, hostname, etc.) and manage more finely
+- Pass parameters to acc create (like: admin email, hostname, etc.) and manage more finely
   - Instance names, database names, passwords, admin password
   - Port
 - Better state control for instances